 - Support for 64-bit addresses, allowing 64-bit network applications to take advantage of the P2 addressing of Alpha systems running OpenVMS Alpha Version 7.1 or later.
-Support for 64-bit addressing is limited to the DECnet-Plus \$QIO interface. - Continued support for 32-bit network applications. - Host-based routing, which includes communication with nodes running DECnet Phase IV and OSI protocols and FDDI large packets. - FAST configuration option, which allows quick configuration upgrades from Phase IV to Phase V. - The ability to configure all members of a cluster from any cluster member. - OSI application programming interfaces (APIs). - Expanded naming options, allowing one or more of the following directory naming services: Local, DECdns, and/or DNS/BIND (referred to as Domain by DECnet-Plus software).
+Support for 64-bit addressing is limited to the DECnet-Plus \$QIO interface. - Continued support for 32-bit network applications. - Host-based routing, which includes communication with nodes running DECnet Phase IV and OSI protocols and FDDI large packets, and X.25 switched and permanent virtual circuits. - FAST configuration option, which allows quick configuration upgrades from Phase IV to Phase V. - X.25 network management interface, providing efficient wide area network (WAN) management. - The ability to configure all members of a cluster from any cluster member. - OSI application programming interfaces (APIs). - Expanded naming options, allowing one or more of the following directory naming services: Local, DECdns, and/or DNS/BIND (referred to as Domain by DECnet-Plus software).
 These directory naming services can be searched in any order, as determined during configuration of the product. - Routing segregated mode to allow the Routing layer to choose a Phase IV router for those packets having a Phase IV compatible address.
 (Packets having a Phase V extended address are sent to a Phase V router by default.)
-This is a configurable option. - Reverse path caching to capture path information for later use in reaching remote systems. - Increased network size, supported through the use of ISO OSI addressing. - · Simplified installation and configuration process.
+This is a configurable option. - Reverse path caching to capture path information for later use in reaching remote systems. - Increased network size, supported through the use of ISO OSI addressing.

-- The Network Control Language (NCL).
-Network management is based on DNA CMIP, HP's implementation of the OSI international standard Common Management Information Protocol. - A graphical network management user interface, net\$mgmt, for improved network management, using NCL. - An NCP (Network Control Program) emulator to facilitate installation of layered products written for DEC-net Phase IV. - Installation using the POLYCENTER Software Installation utility. - Support for topologies using multicircuit and multihomed end nodes.
+- · Simplified installation and configuration process. - The Network Control Language (NCL).
+Network management is based on DNA CMIP, HP's implementation of the OSI international standard Common Management Information Protocol. - A graphical network management user interface, net\$mgmt, for improved network management, using NCL. - An NCP (Network Control Program) emulator to facilitate installation of layered products written for DECnet Phase IV. - Installation using the POLYCENTER Software Installation utility. - Support for topologies using multicircuit and multihomed end nodes. - Dynamic connections over X.25 networks.